First Things First, as a Church we are glad that you have taken an interest in having a baptism.

 Do I Have To Have Godparents?

-No. Godparents (sometimes called Sponsors) are optional.
-If you do decide to have godparents, thought should be given to who would best be able to live up to the responsibilities involved.
+For an adult baptism, no. Godparents (sometimes called Sponsors) are optional.
+For the baptism of a child, you should choose at least one person to act as a godparent; thought should be given as to who would best be able to live up to the responsibilities involved.

 Traditionally boys have had two godfathers and one godmother, while girls have had two godmothers and one godfather.
 However, there are no minimum or maximum numbers of godparents permitted.